LetsCodeItLLC/save-svg-as-png-3/README.md

 ## Support

-[Chrome limits data URIs to 2MB](http://stackoverflow.com/questions/695151/data-protocol-url-size-limitations/41755526#41755526), so you may have trouble generating PNGs beyod a certain size.
+<del>[Chrome limits data URIs to 2MB](http://stackoverflow.com/questions/695151/data-protocol-url-size-limitations/41755526#41755526) </del> - No, I have changed the code, using other methods to get the downloading URL.
+That is the reason I forked this project.
+The original project is on read-only state.

 Internet Explorer will only work if [canvg](https://github.com/canvg/canvg) is passed in, otherwise it will throw a `SecurityError` when calling `toDataURL` on a canvas that's been written to. [canvg](https://github.com/canvg/canvg) may have it's own issues with SVG support, so make sure to test the output.